 - 4 slices Center Cut Bacon, cut into strips

-- 2 Tbsp (30g) Dijon or Whole Grain Mustard
+- 2 Tablespoons (30g) Dijon or Whole Grain Mustard

 - 4 oz Shredded Cheese

-- Cook the bacon in a large skillet over medium-high heat before transferring the cooked bacon to plate, leaving the grease behind.
+- Add the bacon to a large skillet over medium heat and fully cook before transferring the cooked bacon to plate, leaving the rendered fat behind.

 - Add the quartered radishes to the skillet and cook for 4-5 minutes, stirring occasionally, until the radishes start to soften.

 - Push the radishes to one side before adding the ground beef.
-Brown both sides of the ground beef for 4-5 minutes before breaking apart to fully cook.
+Brown one side of the ground beef for 4-5 minutes before breaking apart to fully cook.

 - While the beef cooks, mix the ketchup, mustard, mayo, pickle juice, and Worcestershire sauce together in a small bowl.
 Once the beef is fully cooked, turn off the heat and add the sauce.
 Stir to fully incorporate.

-- Top with shredded cheese and optional dill pickle chips.
-Bake in a 400ºF oven for about 5 minutes to fully melt the cheese.
-Top with the cooked and crumbled bacon, fresh parsley (optional), and salt and pepper to taste.
+- Top with shredded cheese, diced pickles, and some of the cooked bacon.
+Bake in a 400ºF oven for 10 minutes to fully melt the cheese.
+Top with the remaining cooked and crumbled bacon, fresh parsley, and parmesan.
+Salt and pepper to taste.